Hopding/bipartite-graph-checker/README.md

-# UMSL CS5130 Project 2
+# UMSL CS5130 Project 3

-This program fulfills the requirements for CS5130 Project 2.
-It takes the adjacency matrix for an undirected graph as input, and outputs the graph's girth along with all cycles whose length is equal to the girth.
+This program fulfills the requirements for CS5130 Project 3.
+It takes the adjacency matrix for an undirected graph as input.
+It outputs, for each connected component in the graph, the two bipartite vertex sets, or the first three-cycle it encounters.

 ## Program Outline